carmamir/hassos_VM/README.md

 # hassos_VM

-Here you can find an OVA/OVF and VHD/VHDX files base on the HassOS Project.
+Here you can find an OVA/OVF and VHD/VHDX files base on the HassOS Project VMDK files.

 steps:
   1.The vmdk file is downloaded from here https://github.com/home-assistant/hassos/releases 2.A VM is created on Oracle VM VirtualBox
   3.The VM get exported to ova Version 1/2
-  4. ova V1 is inported to VMware Workstation Pro 14 (or ESXI 6.5)
+  4. ova V1 is imported to VMware Workstation Pro 14 (or ESXI 6.5)
   5. VM get exported to ovf and vmdk (disk)

   6.TBD (hyper-v)